shaadart/Koded/README.md

 - **Comprehensive Tutorials**: Dive into detailed Python tutorials that cover everything from basics to advanced topics.
 - **Interactive Coding Exercises**: Engage with coding exercises and quizzes to test your skills and knowledge.
-- **Expert Guidance**: Dear Gen-z Generation, Fill your belly with programming with the help of that cold-drink, we call memes..
+- **Expert Meme-ing ful Content**: Dear Gen-z Generation, Fill your belly with programming with the help of that cold-drink, we call memes..

 ## 🎯 Our Mission